Adwords with Unknown Budgets and Beyond

-\TITLE{Adwords with Unknown Budgets} \ARTICLEAUTHORS{ \AUTHOR{ Rajan Udwani} \AFF{UC Berkeley, IEOR, \EMAIL{rudwani@berkeley.edu}} } \ABSTRACT{ In the classic Adwords problem introduced by Mehta et al.\ (2005), we have a bipartite graph between advertisers and queries.
+\TITLE{Adwords with Unknown Budgets and Beyond} \ARTICLEAUTHORS{ \AUTHOR{ Rajan Udwani} \AFF{University of California Berkeley, Industrial Engineering and Operations Research, \EMAIL{rudwani@berkeley.edu}} } \ABSTRACT{ In the classic Adwords problem introduced by Mehta et al.\ (2007), we have a bipartite graph between advertisers and queries.
 Each advertiser has a maximum budget that is known a priori.
 Queries are unknown a priori and arrive sequentially.
-When a query arrives, advertisers make bids and the we (immediately and irrevocably) decide which (if any) Ad to display based on the bids and advertiser budgets.
+When a query arrives, advertisers make bids and we (immediately and irrevocably) decide which (if any) Ad to display based on the bids and advertiser budgets.
 The winning advertiser for each query pays their bid up to their remaining budget.
 Our goal is to maximize total budget utilized without any foreknowledge of the arrival sequence (which could be adversarial).
-Mehta et al.\ (2005) gave an online algorithm for this problem with the best possible competitive ratio guarantee of $(1-1/e)$.
-The key insight in this algorithm is to decide the winner greedily based on \emph{bid prices} that account for the fraction of remaining budgets.

-Motivated by applications in automated budget optimization, we consider the setting where online algorithms do not know advertiser budgets a priori.
-Instead, the budget of an advertiser is revealed to the algorithm only when it is exceeded.
-An algorithm that is oblivious to budgets gives an Ad platform the flexibility to adjust budgets in real-time which, we argue, has tangible benefits.
-Unfortunately, the prominent bid price approach critically relies on knowledge of budgets and it is not evident if there are budget oblivious algorithms with better performance than a na\"ive greedy approach.
-We show that no deterministic algorithm can have a competitive ratio guarantee better than 0.5 and give the first budget oblivious (randomized) algorithm for Adwords with competitive ratio guarantee of at least $0.522$ against an offline algorithm that knows all bids and budgets.
+We consider the setting where the online algorithm does not know the advertisers' budgets a priori and the budget of an advertiser is revealed to the algorithm only when it is exceeded.
+A na\"ive greedy algorithm is 0.5 competitive for this setting and finding an algorithm with better performance remained an open problem.
+We show that no deterministic algorithm has competitive ratio better than 0.5 and give the first (randomized) algorithm with strictly better performance guarantee.
+We show that the competitive ratio of our algorithm is at least 0.522 but also strictly less than $(1-1/e)$.
+We present novel applications of budget oblivious algorithms in search ads and beyond.
+In particular, we show that our algorithm achieves the best possible performance guarantee for deterministic online matching in the presence of multi-channel traffic (Manshadi et al. (2022)). } \KEYWORDS{Adwords, Randomized Algorithms, Unknown Budgets, Competitive Ratio}